scottbcovert/angular-salesforce-boilerplate/README.md

-# The Easier Way to Combine Salesforce and Angular 2
+# The Easier Way to Combine Salesforce and Angular

-**Notice:** I am putting development for this on hold for the time being as I just started a new job and have projects that need my attention.
-If anyone is interested in being added as a collaborator please let me know.
+**Notice:** This project was originally forked from Chris Watson's [salesforce-angular2-boilerplate repository](https://github.com/watzon/salesforce-angular2-boilerplate) and updated to work with the latest stable version of Angular (5.2.3 at the time of this writing)

-This boilerplate, which is still largely unifinished, combines the powers of [Gulp](http://gulpjs.com/), [JSForce](http://jsforce.github.io), [Angular 2](http://angular.io), and [Salesforce](https://salesforce.com) and allows you to develop and test your Salesforce applications completely locally.
+This boilerplate, which is still largely unifinished, combines the powers of [Gulp](http://gulpjs.com/), [JSForce](http://jsforce.github.io), [Angular](http://angular.io), and [Salesforce](https://salesforce.com) and allows you to develop and test your Salesforce applications completely locally.
 Deploying is as easy as running `gulp` or you can be more specific and just `gulp deploy:classes`.

 ### Getting set up

 Setting up is super easy.
-First clone or fork this repository to your local machine with `git clone https://github.com/iDev0urer/salesforce-angular2-boilerplate.git` or, if you forked the repo, do `git clone YOUR-REPO-URL`.
-Then go to the salesforce-angular2-boilerplate directory with `cd salesforce-angular2-boilerplate`.
+First clone or fork this repository to your local machine with `git clone https://github.com/scottbcovert/angular-salesforce-boilerplate` or, if you forked the repo, do `git clone YOUR-REPO-URL`.
+Then go to the angular-salesforce-boilerplate directory with `cd angular-salesforce-boilerplate`.

 You will need [NodeJs](http://nodejs.org) in order to work with this so make sure you have that installed.

-Once you're in the salesforce-angular2-boilerplate directory run `npm install`.
+Once you're in the angular-salesforce-boilerplate directory run `npm install`.
 This project also uses **gulp 4**, so install that:

 ```
 npm rm -g gulp